Geovation/usemap-reactjs/README.md

-# MapUp ReactJS
+# UseMap ReactJS

-A ReactJS front end for the MapUp application.
+A ReactJS front end for the UseMap application.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started